radu-md/radu-md/README.md

 # Hi there, I'm Radu 👋

-I'm a Senior Web Developer with 20+ years of experience in web development and project management, focused on building reliable, scalable, and maintainable solutions.
+I'm a Senior Web Developer with 20+ years of experience in web development, focused on building reliable, scalable, and maintainable solutions.

 ## About Me